 While most featured snippets do include an image, this does not guarantee that Google will actually use the article’s image.
 To ensure that your content creates the best first impression, only use high-quality images in your articles.
 Adding videos to your articles is another way that you can increase the chances of it showing up as a featured snippet – provided it answers a relevant query that is.

-- Add a how-to section to your site
+6. Add a how-to section to the site

 If it makes sense to do so, adding a how-to section to your site will increase the chances of your content being featured at the top of Google’s search results.
 If your customers usually ask the same questions again and again, adding a how-to section will offer additional value and help your SEO efforts.